open/close all folders

 - Humans Are Special: Despite having found a way to regain his dragon form, Fauntleroy chose to stay human to see what else he could learn from being one.

 - Informed Attribute: He apparently has committed enough crimes to warrant the death penalty, despite his onscreen crimes not being any worse than other villains who were just sent to jail.
+Possibly a result of differences between the human and dragon legal systems.

 - Raise Him Right This Time: Fauntleroy's father felt personally responsible for how he turned out.
 So at his son's execution, he used illusion magic to fake his death and proceeded to use a Reversion spell on him, purging him of all memories and evil influence and reverting him to a teenager.
 He left him in Gina's care to insure he turned out better.